frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 "Otherwise, what will we pass on to others if not our own ideas and projects?
 A cold heart can never make other hearts burn!"
 (Pope Francis, *Message for World Mission Day*, January 6, 2023).
 We cannot give what we do not have.

-We can always try to be willing to let ourselves be accompanied by the risen Lord as He explains to us the meaning of the Scriptures.
+"We can always try to be willing to let ourselves be accompanied by the risen Lord as he explains to us the meaning of the Scriptures.

-May He make our hearts burn within us; may He enlighten and transform us, so that we can proclaim His mystery of salvation to the world with the power and wisdom that come from His Spirit.
+"May he make our hearts burn within us; may he enlighten and transform us, so that we can proclaim his mystery of salvation to the world with the power and wisdom that come from his Spirit" (*ibid*.).

-The disciples said, "Our eyes were opened and we recognized him" in the breaking of bread (cf. Luke 24:31).
+The disciples said, "Our eyes were opened and we recognized him" in the breaking of bread (*cf*.
+Luke 24:31).
 Our Lord is the source and the summit of every mission.

 The fact that their hearts had burned for the Word of God prompted the disciples of Emmaus to ask this mysterious Wayfarer to stay with them as evening was drawing near.